QuestNetwork/qd-messages-ts/README.md

 - [qDesk Social](https://github.com/QuestNetwork/qd-social-ts) now allows to share private profiles, so you can have direct conversations with people who have shared their private profiles with you.
 - Channel Folders are now sorted alphabetically by default
 - Sidebars resizable
-- Participant Status
-- Offline Participants are semi transparent and end of list
-- Option order channels by latest recent message
 - Pair with participants by QR Code
 - Folder Explorer On Main (Delete Folders Also Called From Icon Click There)
 - Context Menu For Channels In Channel List